kroshu/kuka_drivers/doc/wiki/iiQKA_EAC.md

   ```

 On successful activation the brakes of the robot will be released and external control is started using the requested control mode.
 To test moving the robot, the `rqt_joint_trajectory_controller` is not recommended, use the launch file in the `iiqka_moveit_example` package instead (usage is described in the *Additional packages* section of the [project overview](Project%20overview.md)).

+It is important to note, that the commanded and measures torques have a different meaning: the `effort` command interface accepts values that should be superimposed on internal gravity compensation, while the state interface provides the actually measured torques (sum on internal and external effects).

 ##### Launch arguments